javierportillo/mta-php-sdk-example/README.md

 This can be very useful for things like showing a scoreboard on your website or sharing accounts between your game server and a forum, so your players only need to make one account. *The possibilities are endless*!

-But before we get into that, there are a couple of things that you need to make sure you have set up -*unless you don't want your system to work*- before you start coding.
+There are a couple of things that you need to make sure you have set up -*unless you don't want your system to work*- before you start coding.

 * Your MTA server is running. :)
 * You have a Web server set up with PHP and running.